jhnwnstd/suxotin/README.md

 - **Language-Agnostic**: Process texts in any language and identify vowel patterns, regardless of orthography.
 - **Unsupervised Learning**: No training data or labeled examples are required; the algorithms discover patterns inherent in the text data itself.
 - **Efficient Computation**: Utilize NumPy for matrix operations and efficient algorithms optimized for performance.
+- **Detailed Explanations**: Sukhotin's algorithm script includes comprehensive in-line comments, aiding in understanding the implementation.
+- **File Output**: Both algorithms output results to their own files for easy analysis and record-keeping.
 - **High Accuracy**: Demonstrated strong performance in correctly classifying vowels and consonants across multiple languages.
 - **Alphabetical Output**: Results are sorted alphabetically for easy interpretation.